Jiibu/xammutts/README.md

-# xammutts
+# Xamarin Mutts
-Mutt xamarin projects
+Miscellaneous Xamarin projects I've wished to share.
+Post issues, some may not be current...